Safe-haven demand secures gold near all-time highs

 "We should see silver cross above $35 before the November 5th polling day, provided the tailwinds for precious metals remain intact," Tan added.

-(Reporting by Anushree Mukherjee in Bengaluru, additional reporting by Swati Verma; Editing by Sumana Nandy)
+(Reporting by Anushree Mukherjee in Bengaluru, additional reporting by Swati Verma; Editing by Sumana Nandy and Mrigank Dhaniwala)